ghernandez24/projectSimon/README.md

 ## About Game
 🔴 🟢 🔵 🟡
 This game is from the classic Simon game that launched back in the 70's.
 Throughout time there has been many iterations of this classic game.
-Yy App is meant to take you back and simply enjoy a classic.
+My App is meant to take you back and simply enjoy a classic.
 I have utllized HTML5, CSS and JavaScript while creating this game.
 This game takes a grid constisting of four panels that my program is set to ramdomize.
 This is the first of many projects to come.
 Please enjoy and reach out for any feedback! 🤖

 ### From the beginning to the end